VMware vCloud Director(vCD) Test Automation

-Pyvcloud is python SDK for vCloud Director.
-It can be used for setup/teardown and for verification part of the test cases.
+Pyvcloud is Python SDK for vCloud Director.
+It can be used for setup/teardown and for the verification part of the test cases.
 It has functions for vApp, VMs, firewall rules, NAT rules, etc. Verification could be to check if the vApp with the specified name is present or not.

-- Can be easily used in python scripts by importing.
+- It can be easily used in Python scripts by importing.